discordjs/guide/guide/preparations/README.md

-# Installing Node.js
+## Installing Node.js

 To use discord.js, you'll need to install Node.js.
-You can do so by going to [the Node.js website](https://nodejs.org/en/).
+You can do so by going to [the Node.js website](https://nodejs.org/).

+### Installing on Windows

 If you're developing on Windows, it's as simple as installing any other program.
-Go to their website \(linked above\) and download the latest version, open up the downloaded file, and follow the steps.
+Go to [the Node.js website](https://nodejs.org/), download the latest version, open up the downloaded file, and follow the steps from the installer.

+### Installing on Linux

-If you're developing on Linux, you may consult [this page](https://nodejs.org/en/download/package-manager/) to determine how you should install Node.
-On that note, there's a possibility that you may already have Node \(e.g. if you're using a VPS\).
+If you're developing on Linux, you may consult [this page](https://nodejs.org/en/download/package-manager/) to determine how you should install Node.<br />On that note, there's a possibility that you may already have Node \(e.g. if you're using a VPS\).
 You can check by running the `node -v` command.
 If it outputs something like `v8.0.0`, then you're good to go!
 Otherwise, take a look at the page linked above for instructions on installing Node on your OS.

 <p class="warning">If you _do_ have Node installed, but have an older version \(i.e. anything below 8.0.0\), you should upgrade to the latest version.</p>